Coltthatcher/capstone/README.md

 ##  About the Project

 ### Description
-Goal is user based app which one can create personal workout plans, in a zen setting.
+Goal is user based app which one can create personal workout plans, in a zen setting. mobile support to be included.

 ### Known Bugs

-* (fill out during the end of course)
+* Button component not rendering correctly in mobile menu

 ### Built With
 * Visual Studio Code